shaialoni/Weather-app/README.md

 1. Fork and clone this repo.
 2. Sign up for a free [Open Weather Map](https://home.openweathermap.org/users/sign_up) account!
 3. Once you've signed up, you're given an [API key](https://home.openweathermap.org/api_keys).
 Copy that API key and keep track of it somewhere!
+(Your .env is a good place)
-4. Test the url in browswer to verify that your key works.
+4. Test the url in browser to verify that your key works.

 ```
 api.openweathermap.org/data/2.5/weather?zip={ZIP CODE},us&units=imperial&appid={API KEY}